LlewBach/aj-builder/README.md

 Yes it does oh my god.
 Had I changed height to min-height earlier, I would have saved literally hours and hours of time, refining the padding to get it to better match the .text-col on all devices.
 Earlier satisfaction revoked!

+I decided to add the spacers to every page, which also helps brand consistency.
+However, having set their font-size to 3rem, I noticed that the text was wrapping on small screens, meaning the effect was ruined.
+After setting it back to one, the text fits on one line but the letters are quite small.
+This text is decorative and it doesn't really matter if the effect is quite subtle.

+I actually adjusted this by reducing the text spacing and increasing the font size.
+Having looked at this on all devices, I can see that some media queries are in order.

 ## Testing